bouanani-soufiane/Citronix/README.md

-# Citronix: Citrus Farm Management Application
+# Citronix: Citrus Harvest Management Application

 **Welcome to Citronix!**
 Citronix is a citrus farm management application designed to streamline operations for farmers by managing farms, fields, trees, harvests, and sales.
 The application incorporates advanced constraints to ensure data consistency and optimal productivity.